The Golden Ratio

 Enhance Aesthetic Appeal

-Aesthetics play a crucial role in user experience.
+Aesthetics play a crucial role in user experience—by nature.
 Users are more likely to engage with a visually appealing interface.
 This phenomenon refers to the aesthetic usability effect.
-The effect states that users will typically perceive visuals that are well-structured as being more usable, no matter what.
+The effect states that users will typically perceive visuals that are well-structured as being more usable—no matter what.
 People like pretty things, which the golden ratio can help achieve.
-As they apply the ratio to the layout, typography, and imagery, designers can cast a certain “magic.”
-This aesthetic appeal not only attracts users but also enhances their overall experience with the product or service.
-Plus, it can be a lasting part of their pleasurable memory of it, prompting them to return time and again to a clean, alluring digital product.
+As they apply the ratio to the layout, typography and imagery, designers can cast a certain “magic.”
+This aesthetic appeal doesn't just attract users; it enhances their overall experience with the product or service as well.
+Plus, it can be a lasting part of their pleasurable memory of it—something that prompts them to return time and again to a clean, alluring digital product.

 Co-founder of Hype4.com Michal Malewicz explains the aesthetic usability effect: